ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - **Required** for `restore` and `restore_database` actions
 - **Auto-generated** for backup operations
 - Environment Variable: `DB2_BACKUP_VERSION`
-- Default: Auto-generated in format `YYMMDD-HHMMSS`
+- Default: Auto-generated in format `YYYYMMDD-HHMMSS`

 **Purpose**: Uniquely identifies a specific backup version using a timestamp.
 This allows multiple backups to coexist and enables point-in-time restore operations.